 Enacted in 1996 by the Department of Health and Human Services (“HHS”), the Privacy Rule regulates the use and disclosure of protected health information (PHI) by the Healthcare industry.

-Healthcare is a lucrative target for attackers who exploit misconfigured IT infrastructure and applications by using attacks such as weaponized ransomware and phishing emails.
-In the last 10 years, cyber criminals successfully accomplished 2,181 healthcare data breaches.
+Healthcare is a lucrative target for cybercriminals who exploit misconfigured IT infrastructure and applications by using attacks such as weaponized ransomware and phishing emails.
+In the last 10 years, cybercriminals successfully accomplished and often monetized 2,181 healthcare data breaches.
 Those breaches resulted in the theft/exposure of 176,709,305 healthcare records - equal to nearly half the population of the United States.
 Healthcare data breaches are now reported at a rate of more than one per day.
 The largest in 2018, UnityPoint Health notified 1.4 million patients their records may have been breached when its business system was infiltrated.
-Sadly, this was the second breach for UnityPoint where phishing attacks at its Madison campus breached the data of 16,000 patients 5 months earlier.
-In all cases, the problem arises from the common practice of creating concentric layers of security attempts to keep attackers out rather than directly encrypting and thus protecting the data.
+Sadly, this was the second breach for UnityPoint where phishing attacks at their Madison campus breached the data of 16,000 patients five months earlier.
+In all cases, the problem arises from the common practice of creating concentric layers of security as an attempt to keep attackers out rather than using a data-defined protection approach to directly protect the data.

 On the other side of the coin are internal threats.
 Breaches are often attributable to the use of personal mobile devices in the workplace.
 BYOD policies have created new vulnerabilities in which up to 80% of healthcare providers use smartphones, tablets, or laptops to support their workflows.
 According to a survey conducted by Health Information Trust Alliance, 41 percent of PHI breaches are attributable to the theft of an employee´s mobile device or portable media.